6170-fa14/6.170-guides/Install.md

 Many of you may be unfamiliar with the JavaScript debugging tools provided by modern web browsers.
 We recommend the tools [for Chrome](https://developer.chrome.com/devtools) and [for Firefox](https://getfirebug.com) in particular.
 Another useful service is [JSFiddle](http://jsfiddle.net/), for running JavaScript out of a text box within a web page.

-GitHub
+Git and GitHub
 ======

 [Git](http://git-scm.com/) is a distributed version control system.
 That is, it's a *version control system*, which helps groups of programmers maintain a shared history of a set of files, resolve conflicting changes to files, and so on; and it's *distributed*, because it does not have a required concept of a central server storing the "one true history" of a project.
 These days, 6.005 is using Git, so we'll assume most of you have seen it before.
+However, here are some installation instructions in case you don't have Git on your computer:

+*For Windows Users*
+Download the installer from http://code.google.com/p/msysgit and run it

+*For MAC and Linux Users*
+Check if you already have Git installed by running the command:
+`$ which git`

+If you do not have Git and are using OS X, install it:
+`$ brew install git`
+Note: If you don’t have brew, install Homebrew http://brew.sh/

+If you do not have Git and are using Ubuntu, install it:
+`$ sudo apt-get install git`

+If these options don’t work out for you, there is also the official Git site which has installation instructions. http://git-scm.com/book/en/Getting-Started-Installing-Git

-Some [notes on version control from 6.005](https://stellar.mit.edu/S/course/6/fa12/6.005/courseMaterial/topics/topic2/lectureNotes/L13-version-control/L14-version-control.pdf) might be helpful as a refresher.
+Some [notes on version control and Git from 6.005](https://stellar.mit.edu/S/course/6/fa12/6.005/courseMaterial/topics/topic2/lectureNotes/L13-version-control/L14-version-control.pdf) might be helpful as a refresher.

 We'll be using [GitHub](http://github.com/) for official project hand-in, and we recommend using it to coordinate your project work as well, both for individual and team projects.
 GitHub is a free Git hosting service that is very popular for open-source projects.

-[GitHub's guide to setting up Git](https://help.github.com/articles/set-up-git#setting-up-git) may be helpful.
+For each project we'll create a repository for you with a name like `<your_kerberos_name>_<project_name>`.
+You should receive an email once the repository has been created.
+You should then clone your repository to your local machine like this:
+`$ git clone git://github.com/6170-fa14/<your_kerberos_name>_<project_name>.git`.

+Please make sure that you have created a GitHub account and set up Git on your machine before the first recitation.

 Node.js